Drew as a child at the computer.

 Art is our visceral human aspiration to reach beyond the physical world into a spiritual reality.
 At our most creative moments, we tap into it.
 But, as with any art, to build great software is a struggle with the ego.
 I have found in my creative process, that faith is the antidote.

 Because we all live 24/7 in our own heads—especially if we are creative types—the natural state of human perception is to be at the center of the universe.
 Faith is a contextual force.
-It is the wonderful experience of believing God is by my side as I build even when times are difficult.
+It is the wonderful experience of believing God is by my side as I build.
 It is also the ego death that exposes our mistakes with vulnerability and accountability.
-It teaches each of us that we are both Jesus and Judas.
+It teaches each of us that we are both in the image of Christ and need to work at ourselves daily to not become Judas.

 I believe great software brings us back to ourselves.
 It reminds us what matters.
 It serves real needs, solves real problems, and helps real people.
 But most important of all, it is the way we build communities.
 Do we build with soul or with apathy?
 That is the human inside the engineer.